mvolkmann/blog/src/lit.md

 {% aTargetBlank "https://www.webcomponents.org/", "web components" %}.

 Lit components are native web components.
+Implementing web components using Lit is easier that implementing them using only browser standards.

 Web components define custom elements that can be used just like standard HTML elements.